Azure/Vision-AI-DevKit-Pages/docs/_docs/07c-RTSP_stream.md

 * Sample model or other vision model deployed to the Vision AI DevKit
 * Media player supporting the RTSP protocol ([VLC Player](https://www.videolan.org/vlc/) or similar)
-* PC and Vision AI DevKit connected to the same network
+* PC and Vision AI DevKit connected to the same Wi-Fi network

 ## Obtain the IP address of the Vision AI DevKit